-For those whose letters of intent are shortlisted, complete applications must be submitted by the scientific project managers.
-For the radiofrequencies theme, the text should preferably be written in English to allow evaluation on a broader scale.
-The file should be transmitted:
+For those whose letters of intent are shortlisted, complete applications must be submitted by the project managers.
+For the radiofrequencies topic, the text should preferably be written in English to allow evaluation on a broader scale.
+The application file should be transmitted:

-1) Online, on the same platform, no later than 18 May 2021 at noon (12:00), French time.
-Acknowledgement of receipt of electronic applications will be automatically sent to the project manager.
+- 1) Online, on the same platform, no later than 17 May 2022 at noon (12:00), French time.
+Acknowledgement of receipt of electronic applications will be automatically sent to the project manager. - 2) Then through a certificate6 confirming receipt, which is issued by the platform after the application is submitted.
+This certificate should be returned by the project manager electronically, with all required signatures, no later than 16 June 2022 at midnight (00:00).